balqui/cantorpairs/README.md

 Ancillary project for the related initiative PReFScript.
 Implements (a slight variant of) the Cantor pairing function and its projections.

+Project started: mid Germinal 2003.
+Current version: 0.3, early Thermidor 2024.

 Not pip-installable as of today.
-Download the source.
+Handled as a Git submodule of the `prefscript` repo.
+If you need to use it standalone, feel free to download the source and put it where your `python` can see it.
 File `src/cantorpairs.py` suffices.

 Following relatively closely <https://en.wikipedia.org/wiki/Pairing_function>